getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ### Capturing Messages
-Typically, messages are not emitted.
+Typically, the Sentry SDK does not emit messages.
 This is most useful when you've overridden fingerprinting but need to give a useful message.

 ```
 Sentry.captureMessage('Something went wrong');